-The resources on this page help with the proper specification of standard and custom steel doors and frames.
-These should be considered as guidelines; always refer to your local or state code requirements.
+The resources on this page help with your standard and custom steel door specifications.
+These should be considered as guidelines.
+Always refer to your local or state code requirements.

 Sample Healthcare Spec